Darcyddx/darcyddx.github.io/_pages/about.md

 *From Code to Creation, with a touch of Chill.*

 ## About Me <span style="font-weight: normal;">🏄‍♂️ Machine Learning Researcher | Trustworthy & Interpretable AI</span>
-I am currently a research intern at Carnegie Mellon University (CMU) working with Prof. [Min Xu](https://xulabs.github.io/min-xu/) on trustworthy LLMs/LVLMs and AI4Healthcare/Biomedicine.
-Prior to CMU, I was a visiting scholar at the [Australian Research Council Research Hub (ARC)](https://www.griffith.edu.au/griffith-sciences/farming-productivity) working with [Prof. Yongsheng Gao](https://experts.griffith.edu.au/19112-yongsheng-gao) on interpretable machine learning.
-Previously, I worked at the [TIME Lab](https://time.griffith.edu.au/) at Australian National University (ANU) as a research assistant advised by [Dr. Lei Wang](https://leiwangr.github.io/), where I conducted research on video understanding.
+I am an incoming PhD student in Computer Sciences at the UW–Madison.
+Previously, I was a research intern at Carnegie Mellon University (CMU), where I worked with Prof. [Min Xu](https://xulabs.github.io/min-xu/) on trustworthy LLMs/LVLMs and AI4Healthcare/Biomedicine.
+I also worked as a visiting scholar at the [Australian Research Council Research Hub (ARC)](https://www.griffith.edu.au/griffith-sciences/farming-productivity) with [Prof. Yongsheng Gao](https://experts.griffith.edu.au/19112-yongsheng-gao) on interpretable machine learning, and as a research assistant at the [TIME Lab](https://time.griffith.edu.au/) at the Australian National University (ANU), advised by [Dr. Lei Wang](https://leiwangr.github.io/), where I conducted research on video understanding.

 My research centers on building **reliable, interpretable, and generalizable AI/ML frameworks**.
 My work spans representation learning, graph-based learning, trust-aware domain adaptation, temporal reasoning, and uncertainty-guided kernel methods, video understanding, and LLMs.